 Here are some quick tips on using them.
 See the Combine Comparison Sites guide for the full list, plus a comprehensive step-by-step system to cut costs.

 As comparison sites don't all compare the same firms, you need to combine them to maximise the spread of quotes.
-We've analysed the order that gets the maximum quotes in the minimum time.
+We've analysed the order which gets the maximum quotes in the minimum time.
 Here are the main ones to try:

 - First use Gocompare* and Google*, then check Aviva* and Direct Line* – the ones the comparisons don't include.